-9. Subsequent Events
+12. Subsequent Events

-The Company evaluated all events that have occurred subsequent to June 30, 2021 through the date these Consolidated Financial Statements were available for issuance.
+The Company evaluated all events that have occurred subsequent to June 30, 2022 through October 12, 2022, the date these consolidated financial statements were available for issuance, and determined that with the exception of the following, there have been no events that require disclosure.